+Emotions are feelings that represent an instinctive state of mind deriving from one’s circumstances or relationships with others.
 Stress, or pain, is a signal that something is wrong, and it comes in many unpleasant but helpful flavors.
-Pleasure is a signal that something is right, and it also comes in a few different flavors.
+Pleasure is a signal that something is right, and it also comes in many flavors.
 These flavors are all the various emotions we human beings experience.
 They help us make choices and give us a vital compass that tells us where to go and who to spend time with.

 The answer will usually include one of the basic emotions like happiness, sadness, love, anger, excitement, or fear–though some experts include guilt, disgust, and even boredom among the basics.
 Many familiar feelings, like the ones in this picture, can be made up of these components.